-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Senegal while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our solution enables customers to run payroll in Senegal while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Senegal.

 Senegal is located on the west coast of Africa, bordering the Atlantic Ocean.
 The more than 14 million people who live in Senegal speak French and usually their own ethnic language as well.
 In Dakar, the capital of Senegal, they speak Wolof.

 When negotiating terms of an employment contract and offer letter with an employee in Senegal, it may be useful to keep the following in mind: